 • Better quality of life

-If you’re here, you’re doing something meaningful.
+If you’re in zone, you’re doing something meaningful.

 The Target (The Goal)

-Many Parkinson’s specialists encourage more — when safe and sustainable.
+Many Parkinson’s specialists encourage more, when safe and sustainable.

 • 5–6 days per week